 A university’s international office advances their school’s mission around global education.
 Passionate about how intercultural understanding makes societies stronger, the staff work to help students learn about other cultures, develop an openness to different ways of thinking, or improve their foreign language skills.

 They connect their students to opportunities for studying outside of the United States, and recruit international students and scholars to their campus for study, research, or intercultural exchange.
 They also support international students and scholars as they adjust to their new environment.

 If you’re enthusiastic about living and studying overseas, and want to bring that experience to others, a career in international higher education might be for you.
-Here are some common roles where graduates of our International Higher Education and Intercultural Relations master’s program are doing meaningful work.
+Here are some common roles where graduates of our International Higher Education master’s program are doing meaningful work.

 Study Abroad Advisor